zsoltherpai/feather/README.md

 Comparing Feather to Google [Guice] (https://github.com/google/guice "Guice") - as a reference:
 - the library weighs less than 3% of Guice
 - no external dependencies
 - based on a crude benchmark: bootstraps ~10 times faster, instantiates dependencies ~2 times faster. check out the performance-test module for details

 Note: not to downplay the mighty Guice at all, Guice has a much wider array of features.

 #####How it works#####
-Feather is based on reflection to inject dependencies.
+Feather is based on efficient use of reflection to instantiate dependencies.
 No code generating, classpath scanning, proxying or anything costly involved.

 #####Usage - code examples#####
-######Create the injector (Feather)######
+######Create Feather (the injector)######
 ```java
 Feather feather = Feather.with();
 ```
-Typically an application needs a single Feather instance (the JSR-330 Injector).
+Typically an application needs a single Feather instance.

 ######Instantiating dependencies######
 Dependencies having an @Inject constructor or a default constructor will be delivered by Feather without the need for any configuration.
 Eg:
 ```java
 public class A {
     @Inject